Updated in 2021!

-When Expedia.ca asked me what one of my favorite places in Southern Ontario was, Long Point Provincial Park immediately came to mind.
+When I was recently asked what one of my favorite places in Southern Ontario was, Long Point Provincial Park immediately came to mind.
 As one of Ontario's oldest provincial parks, and the only one to be located in a designated World Biosphere Preserve, Long Point Provincial Park is long indeed on bragging rights.
-Located a mere two hours or so outside of bustling Niagara Falls, this gorgeous park, set along the shores of Lake Erie, is famous for fishing, birding, and boating however we love it best for good old fashioned camping.
+And Long Point Provincial Park camping is the perfect way to experience summer - it's an escape filled with sun, sand, swimming, and more.

 Every summer, we join friends for our "big" annual camping trip, lasting anywhere from several days to nearly a week, and Long Point is a favourite spot among all of our preferred destinations.
 It checks all our usual camping boxes (clean sites, clean washrooms, a nice blend of lively but not TOO lively atmosphere) and yet it offers so much more than that.